Connecticut Sun vs. Atlanta Dream: Betting Trends, Record ATS, Home/Road Splits

 Sun Season Stats

-- The Sun are putting up 81.2 points per game this year (sixth-ranked in WNBA), but they've really thrived on defense, allowing only 77.8 points per contest (third-best).
+- The Sun are posting 82 points per game this season (sixth-ranked in WNBA), but they've really thrived defensively, surrendering only 77.7 points per contest (second-best).

-- Connecticut is thriving in terms of rebounding, as it ranks third-best in the league in boards (36.4 per game) and second-best in boards allowed (33.8 per contest).
+- Connecticut ranks third-best in the WNBA by allowing only 34.1 rebounds per game.
+It ranks fourth in the league by grabbing 36.2 rebounds per contest.

-- This season, the Sun rank fourth in the league in assists, delivering 20.7 per game.
+- This season, the Sun rank fourth in the league in assists, averaging 20.7 per game.

-- Connecticut is averaging 13.0 turnovers per game (fourth-ranked in WNBA) this season, while forcing 14.2 turnovers per contest (fourth-ranked).
+- Connecticut is averaging 13.3 turnovers per game this year (seventh-ranked in WNBA), and it has forced 15.4 turnovers per game (second-best).

-- The Sun are draining 6.9 treys per game (ninth-ranked in league).
-They have a 34.4% shooting percentage (fifth-ranked) from downtown.
+- The Sun have found it difficult to accumulate three-pointers, ranking worst in the league with 6.6 threes made per game.
+They rank sixth with a 33.8% shooting percentage from beyond the arc this year.

-- Connecticut has been getting things done when it comes to defending against three-point shooting this year, ranking third-best in the WNBA in threes allowed per game (6.7) and third-best in three-point percentage allowed (30.5%).
+- In terms of defending three-pointers, things are clicking for Connecticut, who is allowing 6.5 threes per game (best in WNBA) and a 30.1% shooting percentage from downtown (third-best).

 Ready to put your picks to the test?
 Use code GNPLAY at this link to get a bonus offer for new players at BetMGM.